 02x2dx=[x33]02=832.67\int_0^2 x^2\,dx = \left[\frac{x^3}{3}\right]_0^2 = \frac{8}{3} \approx 2.67

-The comparison matters more than the arithmetic.
-The right sum gives 3.753.75, while the exact integral is about 2.672.67, so the right sum is an overestimate.
-That happens here because x2x^2 is increasing on [0,2][0,2], which makes each right-endpoint rectangle a little too tall.
+The comparison matters more than the arithmetic: the right sum gives 3.753.75 while the exact value is about 2.672.67, so the right sum overestimates.
+That happens because x2x^2 is increasing on [0,2][0,2], making each right-endpoint rectangle slightly too tall.

 1. Mixing up Δx\Delta x and the sample point. Δx\Delta x is the width; xix_i^* is where you measure the height.